jjhbw/silero-vad/js-fork/README.md

 - `--seconds`: output timestamps in seconds (default on).

 Outputs an array of `{ file, timestamps }` to stdout as JSON.
 The CLI reuses a single ONNX session and resets state per file.
+The sample rate is defined by the selected model; no fallback is applied to prevent misuse.

 ## Library usage